Coming November 2023: ENERGY STAR NextGen™ Certified Homes and Apartments

 A more detailed look at the ENERGY STAR NextGen technical specifications can be found in the ENERGY STAR NextGen National Rater Field Checklist (PDF, 352 KB).

-EPA is making the ENERGY STAR NextGen technical specifications available now; however, homes and apartments may not be certified with this label until the program is officially launched in 2023.
-Additional information and program details will become available in the coming months.
+EPA is making the ENERGY STAR NextGen technical specifications available now; however, homes and apartments may not be certified with this label until the program is officially launched in November, 2023.

 For more information, please contact: email@example.com.